The following rules went into effect statewide on Friday, July 24.

 How do face coverings help?
 Studies show some people with COVID-19 don’t show symptoms and others may transmit the virus before they show symptoms.
 Simple cloth face coverings can help people who may have the virus and do not know it from transmitting it to others.

 Cloth face coverings made from household items or common materials at low cost can be used as an additional public health measure.
 Bandanas, scarves and ski masks can be used.
 Having multiple or folded layers of fabric works best.
 Patterns to sew your own face coverings can be found online.

 Cloth face coverings should not be placed on children under age two.
 It is very important that you never put a mask or face covering on an infant (or an adult) who is not able to adjust or remove the face covering themselves.
 This could compromise their ability to breathe.

-Masks might be itchy.
+Face coverings might be itchy.
 Be careful when adjusting it and avoid reaching under it to touch your nose or mouth.
-The virus can spread by unwashed hands.

 Health Officer Dr. Baumann explains further and demonstrates how to put one on and take it off safely in this KOIN segment.
 "When I wear a face covering, I protect you," said Dr. Christina Baumann.
 "When you wear a face covering, you protect me."

-EMPLOYERS: According to Governor Brown’s guidance, employers are required to provide face coverings for their employees.
+Important information for employers: According to Governor Brown, employers are required to provide face coverings for their employees.
 Washington County has collected information on a number of businesses that make and sell cloth face coverings.
 Washington County has not vetted the availability or qualification of any of the vendors listed.
 Washington County is not endorsing the use or consideration of any of these vendors.
 All businesses should perform their own research.
 Find our list here.